thirdweb: Build an NFT Loot Box with thirdweb and IPFS

 Configure the values for quantityPerReward, quantity, and totalReward to match your loot box's values.

 Now that you’ve created an NFT loot box, you can air drop packs to your friend’s wallets, set up a website for loot boxes to be claimed and opened, or use them as community rewards.
-To learn more about these workflows, check out the thirdweb documentation for this project.
+To learn more about these workflows, check out the for this project.